 a.
 Take a History Hike at Camp Hoffman (established 1921).
 Take a self-guided Hike Through History tour and explore the common areas of the main camp.
 Scripts are available in the yellow program backpack in the kitchen closet in House-by-the-Side-of the-Road, from a ranger or museum docent.
-Alternatively, Daisies and Brownies may complete the letterboxing course installed at Camp Hoffman by Southgansett Troop 80.
-Clues to the fact-filled boxes are located in the first "birdhouse" at the info board near the gate.
 Be prepared for walking/hiking on natural terrain.